sugarjig/sugarjig.github.io/_drafts/clean-architecture.md

 > A module should be responsible to one, and only one, actor.

+Put another way, if one actor requires a change to a module, that change should not affect other actors.

 > Separate the code that different actors depend on.

 ### Open-Closed Principle (OCP)

+> A software artifact should be open for extension but closed for modification.

+I always had a hard time wrapping my head around this principle.
+How can you say that software is closed for modification?
+The key to understanding it is realizing that it should be possible to change the behavior of a system without affecting the parts that have no knowledge of the change.
 Higher-level code should not be impacted by changes made to lower-level code.
-We want to make the easy to change without increasing the impact of change.
+We want to make the code easy to change without increasing the impact of change.
+We can accomplish this by adhering to the other principles.

 ### Liskov Substitution Principle (LSP)

+> If for each object o1 of type S there is an object o2 of type T such that for all programs P defined in terms of T, the behavior of P is unchanged when o1 is substituted for o2 then S is a subtype of T.

-Components in a system must conform to a contract in order be substitutable for one another.
+Cutting though the formal math definition, what this is saying is that components in a system must conform to a contract in order be substitutable for one another.

 ### Interface Segregation Principle (ISP)

-Don't depend on things you don't use.
+This can be summed up as: Don't depend on things you don't use.

 ### Dependency Inversion Principle (DIP)

 > Details should depend on policies.

+The rest of the book covers what details and policies are, but the important point is that policies should never depend on details.

 ## Component Principles